compleatang/legal-markdown/README.md

 Then you would save the reference.odt as a new name perhaps contract-reference.odt in your Pandoc reference folder.

+### Step 3(a): Add Precursors to Headers

+*Note*: I only use these when I'm using pandoc to move directly to html or pdf files (a fuller suite of this is what we're working towards at Watershed, along with the fantastic team at [FrontlineSMS](http://www.frontlinesms.com/about-us/) and others hopefully).
+If you want to use `legal_markdown` along with .odt or .docx files probably better to utilize the workflow described *supra*.

+Now that you've been warned, here's how you use precursors.
+Within the text of the document nothing changes.
+In the YAML front matter you will leave it as it was before.
+All you need to do is add any word or other marker before the trigger.
+What `legal_markdown` will do is to look at the last two characters if the marker ends in a period or three if it ends in a paren, and then everything else it will place into a precursor.
+If you want to reference the preceding level (like 1.1.1 in the example above) then simply put in {pre}.
+I'll try to make this less fragile down the road, but for now it is what it is.
+So, your YAML front matter will look like this:

+    ```yaml
+    ---
+    title: Wonderful Contract
+    author: Your Name
+    date: today
+    level-1: Article 1.
+    level-2: {pre}1.
+    level-3: {pre}a.
+    ---
+    ```

+The other thing you need to be aware of if you use this method is that when `legal_markdown` parses the input markdown it have to hardcode in the numbering.
+This means that you'll lose any features of automatic lists and list nesting which your markdown renderer may give you if you simply placed the triggers without any precursors.

 ### Step 4: Run Legal-Markdown and Pandoc

 Make sure when you run Pandoc you use the new reference document that you created as the basis.